Lillie McCloud

 In 2013, she competed in season 3 of the American singing competition The X Factor.
-She was eliminated in the 5th week, placing 8th overall.
+She was eliminated in the 5th week, being the sixth contestant eliminated.

 Career

 Solo as Nicole

 McCloud first appeared on the Billboard US R&B charts as 'Nicole' in 1985 with "Always and Forever".
 Her single "Don't You Want My Love" in 1986 reached Top 10 in the US Dance charts, in addition to charting in Belgium, France, Germany, the Netherlands, and Sweden.